 AXA, which earlier this month sold a portfolio of old life insurance policies in the United States for $1.1 billion, has been expanding into emerging markets as developed markets remain sluggish in the wake of the global financial crisis.

-AXA and Tian Ping's current shareholders will jointly control Tian Ping, while AXA's existing Chinese P&C operations are expected to be integrated within the new joint venture, AXA said on Wednesday.
+AXA and Tian Ping's current shareholders will jointly control Tian Ping, while AXA's existing Chinese property and casualty operations are expected to be integrated within the new joint venture, AXA said on Wednesday.

-AXA said the takeover would make it China's largest foreign P&C insurer and strengthen its position as the biggest P&C insurer in Asia excluding Japan.
-Europe's second-largest insurer after Germany's Allianz (ALVG.DE) is already present in the Chinese life market through a joint venture with Industrial Bank of China, the country's biggest lender.
+AXA said the takeover would make it China's largest foreign property and casualty insurer and strengthen its position as the biggest P&C insurer in Asia excluding Japan.

 Under the terms of the agreement, which is subject to regulatory approval, AXA will buy 33 percent of Tian Ping from its current shareholders for 1.9 billion yuan ($307 million) and also subscribe to a 2.0 billion yuan capital hike aimed at funding future growth, AXA said.